pedalboard/pedalboard-midi/README.md

 The firmware supports No-Button-Boot (nbb) bootsel mode via USB midi interface.

-see `make bootsel` for how to send a midi message to reset the device into bootsel mode.
+See `make bootsel` for how to send a midi message to reset the device into bootsel mode.

 1. Connect USB C cable to the Pico